Richard Halliburton: March 1939 departure and disappearance

-Calamity struck on March 23, three weeks out to sea, when the ship headed into a typhoon approximately 1200 mi west of Midway, where it was due to call on April 3.
+On March 23, three weeks out to sea, the junk headed into a typhoon approximately 1200 mi west of Midway, which it had intended to reach on April 3.
 The closest friendly ship to the junk was the liner President Coolidge, 400 mi away, and 1,180 mi west of Midway, itself battling huge seas.
 It was presumed to be on its way to rendezvous with the beleaguered craft.
 Among the radio messages the liner received from the junk's Captain Welch was an ironically cheerful one: "Having a wonderful time.
 Wish you were here instead of me."
 As noted by the Coolidge, waves during those dire moments were estimated at 40 ft high.
 The next message was different: "Southerly gale.
 Heavy Rain Squalls.
 High sea.
 Barometer 29.46.
 True course 100.
 Speed 5.5 knots.
 Position 1200 GCT 31.10 north 155.00 east.
 All well.
 When closer may we avail ourselves of your direction finder.
 Regards Welch."
 That was the last message heard from the junk.

 Search efforts

-Halliburton had kept regular, if sporadic, contact with radio stations and trans-Pacific ocean liners.
+Halliburton had kept regular, if sporadic, contact with radio stations and trans-Pacific Ocean liners.
 On March 27, the Honolulu Star-Bulletin noted on its front page that Sea Dragon had not been heard from since March 24.
 That Halliburton could be in danger was reported by the Associated Press on March 28.

 At first, the Coast Guard at Hawaii delayed searching for the missing ship, possibly thinking Halliburton staged his disappearance as a publicity stunt.
 After the Sea Dragon was a week overdue to call at Midway, on April 10, friends petitioned the Coast Guard to send a search vessel.